-We propose a framework for protecting the pieces of code, i.e. verifying the security-level of environment before allowing distribution, and protecting the environment, i.e. verifying that pieces of code are authorized do access resources, be they a database or a network connection.
+We propose a framework for protecting the pieces of code, i.e. verifying the security level of environments before allowing code distribution, and protecting the environment, i.e. verifying that pieces of code are authorized do access resources, be they a remote database or a network connection.